okstate-maps/intro-html-css-js/README.md

 Note that the `script` tag *always requires* both an opening and closing tag!

 Taken all together, the `DOCTYPE`, `<html>`, and `<head>` will look something like this.
-Note the indentation of `<head>`, which is a common convention but not required.
+Note the indentation of `<head>` and subsequent elements within it, which is a common convention but not required.
 Indenting elements contained within other elements makes your HTML much more readable:

 ```html
 <!DOCTYPE html>